Claude Code Plugins

 Code changes (test + lint):

-• Create/update a type/model with validation
+• Create/update type/model with validation

-• Implement a single function/method
+• Implement single function/method

-• Add a single API endpoint
+• Add single API endpoint

-• Create a single component
+• Create single component

-• Wire up a route/integration point
+• Wire up route/integration point

 Infrastructure/config (context-dependent):

-• Update configuration files (lint only)
+• Update config files (lint only)

 • Add dependencies (lint + verify build)